abowhill/backup/README.md

 What is this?
 =============

-This is a Ruby script that helps simplify the process of making selective backups on UNIX-like systems.
+This is a `Ruby` script that helps simplify the process of making selective backups on `UNIX-like` systems.
 A selective backup is one in which files and directories are selected according to the user's personal criteria of what is worth preserving and archiving.
 Selective backups are a fraction of the size of a full system dump, and are intended to preserve customized work.

 Features
 --------

-* _Decoupled._ This script only prints pathnames to STDOUT.
-This data can be piped to any utility, for any purpose, but the script was made with archving and pax in mind.
+* _Decoupled._ This script only prints pathnames to `STDOUT`.
+This data can be piped to any utility, for any purpose, but the script was made with archving and `pax` in mind.

 * The ability to specify a list of files or whole directories to scan for pathnames.
 This is called the __backup specification__.

-* The ability to apply a single backup specification to multiple roots, such as those found on a system hosting FreeBSD jails.
+* The ability to apply a single backup specification to multiple roots, such as those found on a system hosting `FreeBSD` jails.
 This is called the __root list__.

 * A global exclusion list which can be set to ignore specified directories relative to the given roots.
 Roots themselves are automatically added to this list.
 This is called the __exclusion list__.

 Input and Output
 ----------------
 On input, this script reads sections and directives in a configuration file created by the user.
 The full path to this file is the only command-line parameter.
-Based on the contents of the configuration file, a list of full pathnames is sent to STDOUT suitable for piping to an archive utility such as `pax`.
+Based on the contents of the configuration file, a list of full pathnames is sent to `STDOUT` suitable for piping to an archive utility such as `pax`.

 Description
 ------------

 All user-supplied data is provided in the configuration file.
 The file can have any name, and can reside anywhere on the system.
 Internally, the confugration file is laid out somewhat similarly to an `.ini` file but with some required fields and syntax.

 The configuration file has five types of entries: `[[section]]`, `[/directory]`, `file`, `#comment` and `blank`.
 All entries are kept one-per-line. `Blank` lines and `#comment` lines are ignored, and may appear freely between other entries.